GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Tips

 - You can use the sample.csv file from challenge 1 as the baseline data
-- You can use the same tool you’ve used for the previous challenge to generate the requests, make sure to include some data that has a different distribution than the training data.
+- You can use the same tool you’ve used for the previous challenge to generate the requests, make sure to include some data that has a different distribution than the training data

 ### Learning Resources